sremm/sremm.github.io/_drafts/deep-vs-shallow-dip.md

 Even subjective measures can help.
 As a coach do not underestimate the power of asking how a stunt felt.
 It might reveal things you cannot see by just looking or analyzing a video.

-# Dip Depth vs Maximum Height
+# Dip Depth vs Toss Height

 First lets have a look at the flyers dip depth for each execution.
 The no-base attempts, are [counter-movement jumps (CMJ)](https://www.scienceforsport.com/countermovement-jump-cmj/)